henrymartinsb/marketList/README.md

 <br>

 ## 🚀 About Me
 Hey!
-I'm Henry, a 24y self-taught Software Developer building kickass products.
+I'm Henry, a 24y self-taught Mobile Engineer building kickass products.

 I'm also open to new opportunities and collaborations 🌟